haynrikhhax/Superhero-API/superhero-back/README.md

 ## If I had more time

 Set up a real database like PostgreSQL or MongoDB, depending on whether we need a relational or non-relational database.
 Also I could containerize the project using Docker for better scalability and deployment.
+Also in the dto sections I could have created a base hero dro that wouldcontain all the base properties and from there just extend the other dtos.

 ## Task expansion with a teammate
 If working with a teammate, we could: